 Dr Fatima EftekhariProcess Engineer - Melbourne Centre for Nanofabrication, VIC node

 Fatima obtained her PhD in Electrical and Computer Engineering specialized in Plasmonic and Nanophotonic from University of Victoria, Canada in 2009.
 She also holds a Bachelor’s of Science in Physics from Sharif University of Technology, Tehran, Iran.
-After her PhD, she joined Photonics Group at University of Toronto, Canada, as a postdoctoral research fellow to work on Optofluidic-Assisted Raman Spectroscopy.
-In late 2011, she came to Melbourne to work with MCN Technology Fellow, Dr Tim Davis of CSIRO on Plasmonic circuits for optical signal processing at subwavelength scales.
+In late 2011, she joint CSIRO to work with Dr Tim Davis on Plasmonic circuits for optical signal processing at subwavelength scales.

 She has worked extensively in the field of nanostructured Metamaterials and subwavelength Plasmonic devices using Focused Ion and Electron Beams.
-At MCN, Fatima is responsible for the FEI DualBeam Focused Ion Beam Scanning Electron Microscope (FIB-SEM), FEI Nova NanoSEM as well as an assistant manager for Electron Beam Lithography (EBL) instrument.
+At MCN, Fatima is responsible for the Raith (Vistec) EBPG5000plusES Electron Beam Lithography system, FEI DualBeam Focused Ion Beam Scanning Electron Microscope (FIB-SEM), and FEI Nova NanoSEM.

 Gediminas Gervinskas Process Engineer - Melbourne Centre for Nanofabrication, VIC node